-Lauren Donahoe(tPP Co-Director of Audits) is a recent graduate of Miami University.
+Lauren Donahoe(Deputy Director) is a recent graduate of Miami University.
 She obtained her B.A. in Biology in 2019 and completed a minor in Medical Sociology.
 She is spending the next year working in an assisted living home while applying to medical school.
 She has been with the Prosecution Project since Fall 2017 and has focused her work on coding cases, cleaning data, statistical analysis, and organizing the coding teams.
-She is currently working on completing a full audit of the dataset.
+She is currently working on completing a full audit of the dataset and serving as Deputy Director beginning November 2020.

 Catie Barry is a Junior at Miami University pursuing a degree in Sociology, with a focus in Criminology.
 She has been with tPP since the Spring of 2020, and joined to expand her knowledge on the prosecution of terrorism and learn more about process of coding in general.
 Her work as a pre-coder primarily deals with research, and cleaning and organizing data.
 Catie has had experience in prosecution from interning at the Manhattan District Attorney’s Office in summer 2019 and plans to continue to attend law school after graduating.